NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 applications that can be used to analyze, visualize, and download data from the GDC.

 The GDC Data Portal is built with the [React](https://reactjs.org/) framework and the [Redux](https://redux.js.org/) library for state management.
-The GDC Data Portal uses [NextJS](https://nextjs.org/) as it's application framework which provides server-side rendering of React components.
+The GDC Data Portal uses [NextJS](https://nextjs.org/) as its application framework which provides server-side rendering of React components.
 [Mantine.dev](https://mantine.dev/) is the component library, and

 styling is through [TailwindCSS](https://tailwindcss.com/).
 The GDC Data Portal is built on top of the GDC API, which provides access to